"What is Type 2 Diabetes?

 Glipizide is contraindicated in patients with:

-- Known hypersensitivity to glipizide or any excipients in the GITS tablets.
+- Known hypersensitivity to glipizide or any of the product's ingredients.

 Additional Glucotrol XL Information